oemergenc/dotfiles-vagrant/README.md

 # dotfiles-vagrant
 This repository contains a vagrant configuration to demonstrate my dotfile setup.
+The techniques i use depends an a git bare repositoy.
+Just google for it and you will find many tutorials to setup your own dotfiles.

 My dotfiles can be found [here](https://github.com/oemergenc/dotfiles).

 # Usage